Turkey's lira plunges after Erdogan fires central bank head - KRDO

 Turkey’s lira plunges after Erdogan fires central bank head

-Turkey’s lira is plunging against the US dollar Monday after President Recep Tayyip Erdogan abruptly fired the head of the country’s central bank this weekend.
+Turkey’s lira is on track for its worst single day decline against the US dollar in nearly three years after President Recep Tayyip Erdogan abruptly fired the head of the country’s central bank.

-The currency was trading Monday at around 8.12 per US dollar, weakening about 12% from Friday.
-It had slipped even further against the greenback earlier in the morning.
+The currency tumbled as much as 15% to hit 8.39 per US dollar on Monday, nearing an all-time low.
+The last time the lira suffered such a sharp correction in a single day was during Turkey’s 2018 currency crisis.

+The lira’s collapse came after Erdogan dismissed Turkish central bank governor Naci Agbal on Saturday, just two days after Agbal hiked interest rates to counter a sharp rise in inflation.
+Agbal had served less than five months on the job and becomes the third central bank governor ousted by Erdogan since mid 2019.

-In Agbal’s five months leading the central bank, he defended its economic reforms and independence.
-And just two days before his firing, he hiked interest rates by 200 basis points to 19%, higher than expected.
+Agbal defended the central bank’s economic reforms and independence during his brief tenure.
+Two days before he was fired, he hiked interest rates by 200 basis points to 19%, higher than expected, after inflation reached nearly 15% in February.

 Win said that the fallout could even push the lira to 8.58 per US dollar, the all-time high, and may “even surpass it.”